hashintel/hash/deploy/terraform/README.md

 1. Install the [terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli)
 1. Install Docker
-1. Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and configured to use [your credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)
+1. Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and configure it to use [your credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)
 1. Initialize the terraform modules by executing the following command in [`./hash/`](./hash/): `terraform init`

 After initializing, you'll be put into the `default` workspace which isn't allowed for the plan.